godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_scene_tabs.webp

-Select one of the instanced Ball nodes and, in the :ui:`Inspector`, set its :inspector:`Gravity Scale` value to ``10``.
+Select one of the instantiated Ball nodes and, in the :ui:`Inspector`, set its :inspector:`Gravity Scale` value to ``10``.

 .. image:: img/instancing_property_gravity_scale.webp